 There's also a great website that raises funds for charity by getting its sponsors to make a rice donation for every user it gets - but you've got to play a game to earn it.

 Simply click on FreeRice.com and a word will be displayed with four possible definitions.

-All you need to do is guess the correct definition and for every word you get right, 10 grains of rice will be donated to the World Food Programme.
-Plus it's also now possible to change the quiz category, including famous paintings, chemistry symbols and more.
+All you need to do is guess the correct definition.
+For every word you get right, 10 grains of rice will be donated to the World Food Programme.
+Plus it's also now possible to change the quiz category to topics including famous paintings, chemistry symbols and more.
 So if your vocab isn't up to scratch but you're a maths whizz, just change the subject to help you donate faster.

-This site is really quite wonderful as you can easily clock up a few thousand grains of rice in 20 minutes - enough to feed a person for several days - depending on how good you are (and how addictive you find it).
+This site is really quite wonderful as you can easily clock up a few thousand grains of rice in 20 minutes - enough to feed a person for several days - depending on how good you are.
 Plus there's no limit to how much rice you can tot up per day.

 It happens in the UK too, make sure you keep up to date